Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Nonlinear modal energy transfer

-As in the previous subsection, we demonstrate here that varying one of the injection parameters allows for the observation of a beam self-cleaning into a new higher-order mode, not previously accessible with these simple initial conditions.
-As shown in figure~\ref{Mode7_Tilt_25modes}, injecting a Gaussian tilted pulse-beam with a waist of $10\,\micron$ and a tilt angle of 5° (see figure~\ref{CI_Modes}.c) results in beam self-cleaning into mode 7.
+As in the previous subsection, we demonstrate here that varying one of the injection parameters allows for the observation of a nonlinear modal energy transfer towards another new higher-order mode, not previously accessible with these simple initial conditions.
+As shown in figure~\ref{Mode7_Tilt_25modes}, injecting a Gaussian tilted pulse-beam with a waist of $10\,\micron$ and a tilt angle of 5° (see figure~\ref{CI_Modes}.c) results in a nonlinear modal energy transfer towards mode 7 (LP$_{31}$).
 In this case, most of the energy at the fiber entry is distributed among modes 4 through 13, with mode 9 being the dominant mode initially.
-By comparing the left panels of the figures~\ref{Mode2_Tilt_20modes} and~\ref{Mode7_Tilt_25modes}, it is evident that increasing the tilt angle leads to the excitation of a significantly larger number of modes (for a fixed waist), as mentioned in section~\ref{sec:mode_coupling}.
-This implies that the number of modes considered in simulations must increase with the tilt angle.We can see that the transverse profile of the pulse at the very beginning of the fiber does not look like a perfect bell shape.
-Increasing the number of modes to be considered in the basis to 30 improves the transverse profile, but new modes contains less than $1\%$ of the total energy so they are negligible in the propagation simulation.
+By comparing the left panels of figures~\ref{Mode2_Tilt_20modes} and~\ref{Mode7_Tilt_25modes}, it is evident that increasing the tilt angle leads to the excitation of a significantly larger number of modes (for a fixed waist), as mentioned in section~\ref{sec:mode_coupling}.
+This implies that the number of modes considered in simulations must increase with the tilt angle.
+We can see that the transverse profile of the beam at the very beginning of the fiber does not look like a perfect bell shape.
+Increasing the number of modes to be considered in the basis to 30 improves the transverse profile, but new modes contain less than $1\%$ of the total energy so they are negligible in the propagation simulation.
 Furthermore, increasing the waist results in more energy being coupled into higher-order modes, as shown in the fourth panel of figure~\ref{Graph_Energy_Distribution}.